 **2. Implement the JAX Class** --------------------------

 If the proposal is valid (or you've corrected it), implement the class.

-* **Indexing:** * Use the exact `SkillIndex` provided in the proposal. * Refer to prerequisite skills by their correct index from the skill repertoire. * **Code Requirements:** * Your entire implementation **MUST** be JAX and JIT-compatible. * **ALWAYS** use JAX logical operators (e.g., `jnp.logical_and`, `jnp.logical_or`) instead of Python's native `and` or `or`. * If the proposal specifies a condition with "No implementation for a condition needed," you must implement the condition function but **must not** append it to the `self.cond_fns` list, and the respective prerequisite skill must not be added to the `self.prereq_fns` list.
+* **Indexing:** * Use the exact `SkillIndex` provided in the proposal. * Refer to prerequisite skills by their correct index from the skill repertoire. * **Code Requirements:** * Your entire implementation **MUST** be JAX and JIT-compatible. * **ALWAYS** use JAX logical operators (e.g., `jnp.logical_and`, `jnp.logical_or`) instead of Python's native `and` or `or`. * If the proposal specifies a condition with "No implementation for a condition needed," implement the function body but **must not** append it to `self.cond_fns`, and the respective prerequisite must not be added to `self.prereq_fns`.

 ---------------------------------

 ENVIRONMENT CODE ----------------